12 Things Sex Therapists Wish You Knew

 Scheduling sex isn’t a bad idea

 Penciling in sex on your calendar may seem a little ridiculous, but the experts say that it’s often the key to maintaining the spark in a long-term relationship—especially one where life demands are getting in the way of their relationship.
 “Scheduled sex can be just as erotic, passionate, and pleasurable as spontaneous encounters,” Francis says.
 “Plus, as your responsibilities increase, scheduling sex makes it more likely to happen.”
-For married couples, making time for sex is one of the 16 common sex problems counselors hear about all the time.
+(Wondering how much time to block off?
+Here’s how long sex should last, according to experts.)

 You don’t need to be in a relationship